 Family law issues may be settled or may be resolved in a trial or hearing.
-It is a misconception to think that if you retain a divorce attorney to represent you in a divorce that your case will necessarily involve a hearing or a trial.
-Most divorce cases that are technically "litigation" matters never proceed to a hearing or trial and are settled between the parties or their attorneys.
+It is a misconception to think that if you retain a divorce lawyer to represent you in a divorce that your case will necessarily involve a hearing or a trial.
+Most divorce cases that are technically "litigation" matters never proceed to a hearing or trial and are settled between the parties or their lawyers.

-One should hire a divorce lawyer who is capable of litigating a case involving the relevant issues but who is settlement oriented if that is your objective.
+One should hire a divorce lawyer who is capable of litigating a case involving the relevant issues but who is settlement oriented, if that is your objective.

 Some issues are simply more complex or more time consuming than others and may extend the divorce process.
 For example, a custody contest, domestic violence and business valuation issues may extend the time required to complete a divorce.
 High net worth matters generally involve more assets and more issues, which can result in more time being required to resolve the case.
 Even with the more difficult issues, a divorce can be settled in a relatively timely manner if the parties conduct themselves in a reasonable manner and retain divorce lawyers who have the desire to solve problems rather than create them.

-The vast majority of custody matters are not litigated and never proceed to court.
+The vast majority of child custody matters are not litigated and never proceed to court.
 Parties generally settle their cases.

 Divorcing parties can agree to divide assets, resolve issues, and settle their differences on almost any basis they choose.
 However, if they do not settle their conflicts, they may end up in a courtroom.
 Litigation may involve the testimony of experts.
-In family law, an expert is an individual who has special knowledge, skill, expertise, training, or education that make the expert’s opinions helpful to a judge on a contested issue.
+In a divorce, an expert is an individual who has special knowledge, skill, expertise, training, or education that make the expert’s opinions helpful to a divorce court on a contested issue.
 Experts are almost mandatory in certain situations.
 The qualifications and credibility of an expert can be critical to the weight given to the expert’s opinions by the divorce court.
 The early retention of an expert can significantly enhance the chances of a favorable settlement.
 The following experts may be used in family law matters.

 The property portion of a divorce is essentially the division of a partnership - a business transaction.
 The law dictates very specific and detailed procedures for this transaction which can take the form of a settlement or a trial.
 It may be a very significant error to believe that the concept of dividing community property 50/50 means that the division will necessarily be simple and straightforward.
 Every case is different.
 Parties may disagree on the values of an asset, who is to be awarded the asset, whether the asset is community property or separate property and whether there is a right to reimbursement relative to the asset.
-If the parties do not agree to a settlement, litigation may occur.
+If the parties do not agree to a settlement, divorce litigation may occur.
 If litigation occurs, the court will follow the required procedures and the rules of evidence.
 The rules require the presentation of the facts in a specific format which may consume considerable time and require detailed planning.